Haji Farah Ali Omar: Biography

+Haji Farah Ali Omar later retired from politics, turning his interest to his farmlands in southern Somalia, just outside Qoryooley where he lived before his demise.
+He was a loving father, husband, grandfather, and an inspirational figure for much of his family, friends and the people of Somalia.
+He died in Mogadishu in the mid 80s.

 Political career

 Omar served as a Party Representative in the Territorial Council from 1952 to 1956.
 He was later appointed Minister for Economic Affairs in the Trust Territory of Somalia (1956) and the post-independence civilian government led by President Aden Abdullah Osman Daar.
 As a member of the government both before and after Somalia's independence, Omar was a member of various missions to the United States and to the United Nations.

+Since the 50's and in continual use till the Civil War, Haji Farah is credited with creating the first Somali Shilling and the printing offices to mint and produce the coins in Mogadishu under various departments.